February 24, 2016

 Clean, efficient cookstoves from UW-industry partnership to be manufactured in Kenya

 For much of the world’s population, gathering fuel to cook food is a dangerous proposition.
 Women and children often journey miles from their homes to collect sticks and branches, exposing themselves to sexual assault, other violence and wild animals.

 Inside homes across the developing world, smoke from open cooking fires and polluting cookstoves is estimated to cause millions of premature deaths and lead to a wide range of illnesses.

-A more efficient and clean wood-burning cookstove — developed by the Vashon Island-based non-profit BURN Design Lab in close collaboration with University of Washington mechanical engineers — will reduce the amount of fuel those families need to collect or buy by 55 percent.
+A more efficient and clean wood-burning cookstove — developed by the Vashon Island-based non-profit BURN Design Lab in close collaboration with University of Washington mechanical engineers — is expected to reduce the amount of fuel those families need to collect or buy by as much as 55 percent.
 It will also reduce the exposure of these women and children to the harmful particulate pollution produced by traditional cooking flames.

 The new wood-burning cookstove will be manufactured in BURN Manufacturing’s factory in Nairobi, Kenya beginning this summer — thanks to a recent $800,000 investment from Unilever and Acumen — and sold across East Africa.